outsinre/outsinre.github.com/_posts/2014-11-18-git-architecture.md

 4. `git checkout -- files` copies files from the staging area to the working directory.
 Use this to throw away local changes.
 5. We can add `-p` option to these commands to interactively choose which files to operate on.

+`git add` can not only add files that are not yet known to Git, but files that we have just created.
+Git takes contents for next **commit NOT from the working directory, but from a special temporary area, called index**.
+This allows finer control over what is going to be committed.
+We can exclude even certain pieces of files from commit (try `git add -i`), which helps developers stick to _atomic commits principle_.

 It is also possible to skip the index and updates files directly between the working tree and history without staging first.

-# Illustration

 ![Git Architecure]({{ site.baseurl }}/assets/git7.svg)